snowdriftcoop/snowdrift/CONTRIBUTING.md

           (plus some other logic that connects to the Haskell).
 For more details, see the documentation on [Shakespearean Templates].
         * Any .julius files are containers for JavaScript.
-        * For CSS, we use .sass and .silius files (TODO: document this better)
+        * For CSS, we use [Sass]

-    * For those familiar with Haskell, one way to get started is by exploring our files and updating any code that doesn't match our code style described below.
+    * For those familiar with Haskell, one starting option: explore our files and update any code that doesn't match our code style described below.

-* Read the code documention in this repo and other pages on the Snowdrift.coop [wiki].
+* Read the code documentation in this repo and related pages on our [wiki].

 * Read on below and check out links to learn more about the overall ecosystem, our development practices, and the tools we use.